dannytsang/homeassistant-config/README.md

 ### Blueprints
 I have yet to explore this feature yet.

+### Camera
+Private directory to hold camera images.
+Predominantly used for sending images to [DeepStack](https://deepstack.cc/).

 ### ESPHome
 Files related to managing the ESP microcontroller.
 See [ESPHome.io](https://esphome.io/) for more details.